STEEPLE INN 2471

 This is the Steele family outside their home in Antrim in the 1940's.

 Standing proudly with one arm on her husband Bob and the other round her son Robin who was a scout we have Priscilla Steele.
 Her daughter Jean who was in the Girl Guides is on the left and sitting down in front of his dad is Jimmy.
-Over to the right you can see three milk bottles which have wide necks and cardboard was used to seal the tops, also one of the bottles is a half pint.
+On the right you can see three milk bottles which have wide necks and cardboard was used to seal the tops, also one of the bottles is a half pint.

 STEELE'S 581